rightbear/odin-calculator/README.md

 # odin-calculator
 Project: Calculator

-This is the fifth project to work in the "JavaScript Basics"
+This is the fifth project to after finishing the "JavaScript Basics"

 Github page: https://rightbear.github.io/odin-calculator/